SummaryRead the full fact sheet

 Older children can assist around the farm, but they still need to be supervised.
 Suggestions to encourage responsibility and caution in children include:

 - Teach safety rules that apply to the different areas of the farm.

 - Make sure your child understands that certain areas are out-of-bounds for them – for example silos, grain loading areas, farm machinery and animal pens.

 Children learn by imitation.
-A child is more likely to be safety conscious if you are, since they learn by imitation.
+A child is more likely to be safety conscious if you are.
 Make sure your child sees you performing tasks safely.
 Explain the potential for danger and how injury can be avoided.
 Lead by example: